hosseinoliabak/cisco/Datacenter/01-10 Introduction to NX-OS Command Line.md

 Cisco NX-OS Software
 Copyright (c) 2002-2021, Cisco Systems, Inc. All rights reserved.
-Nexus 9000v software (&quot;Nexus 9000v Software&quot;) and related documentation,
-files or other reference materials (&quot;Documentation&quot;) are the proprietary property and confidential information of Cisco Systems, Inc. (&quot;Cisco&quot;) and are protected, without limitation, pursuant to United States and International copyright and trademark laws in the applicable jurisdiction which provide civil and criminal penalties for copying or distribution without Cisco&#39;s authorization.
+Nexus 9000v software ("Nexus 9000v Software") and related documentation, files or other reference materials ("Documentation") are the proprietary property and confidential information of Cisco Systems, Inc. ("Cisco") and are protected, without limitation, pursuant to United States and International copyright and trademark laws in the applicable jurisdiction which provide civil and criminal penalties for copying or distribution without Cisco's authorization.

 Any use or disclosure, in whole or in part, of the Nexus 9000v Software or Documentation to any third party for any purposes is expressly